 Finally, we also added a fixed phone call icon to the bottom right corner of the user’s screen (mobile only):

-On click, we again showed a lightbox that allowed users to call in to customer service.
+On click, we again showed a lightbox that allowed users to call customer service.

 This was placed beside the chat prompt to give shoppers an alternative to chat.
 Some people prefer talking over the phone; others prefer talking over chat — why treat everyone the same?

 After 4 weeks of running our concept, our concept generated an average of 17.90 additional orders and $3,006.54 per week.
 Not adjusting for growth or seasonality, translates to $156,000 in additional revenue over the course of a year.

 There are 2 types of shoppers: 1) self-directed, independent shoppers who don’t need help, and 2) shoppers who struggle to make a purchase for one reason or another.
 It’s difficult to know where these shoppers are struggling without talking to them.
 That’s where call-ins can really shine.